![]() |

 Programs for Low/Modest-Income Individuals and Families

-Medi-Cal.
-Medi-Cal is California’s version of the federal Medicaid program.
-It provides comprehensive publicly funded health insurance coverage to low-income Californians who meet specific eligibility criteria.
-Individuals may qualify for fully subsidized Medi-Cal if they meet income guidelines and fall into one of the following categories:
+Medicaid.
+Medicaid provides comprehensive publicly funded health insurance coverage to low-income residents who meet specific eligibility criteria.
+Individuals may qualify for fully subsidized Medicaid if they meet income guidelines and fall into one of the following categories:

-Individuals who exceed income limits may still be eligible for Medi-Cal, but are required to pay a share of the cost of their health services.
-Undocumented immigrants do not qualify for Medi-Cal, except for emergency and pregnancy-related services and some nursing home care.
-Like other Medicaid programs, Medi-Cal is jointly funded by the state and federal governments.
+Individuals who exceed income limits may still be eligible for Medicaid, but are required to pay a share of the cost of their health services.
+Undocumented immigrants do not qualify for Medicaid, except for emergency and pregnancy-related services and some nursing home care.
+Medicaid is jointly funded by the state and federal governments.

-For those receiving Supplemental Security Income/State Supplemental Payments (SSI/SSP) or CalWORKs, Medi-Cal coverage is automatic.
-Others may apply for Medi-Cal at their local county welfare office or at one of the many hospitals and clinics where county eligibility workers are outstationed.
-Pregnant women and children may also apply for Medi-Cal by mailing in a form.
+For those receiving Supplemental Security Income/State Supplemental Payments (SSI/SSP), Medicaid coverage is automatic.
+Others may apply for Medicaid at their local county welfare office or at one of the many hospitals and clinics where county eligibility workers are outstationed.

 Healthy Families.
 The Healthy Families Program is a state and federally funded health insurance program for children with family incomes above the level eligible for no-cost Medi-Cal and below 250 percent of the federal income guidelines (in 2011, $46,332 for a family of three, according to the Department of Health Care Services).

-Access for Infants and Mothers (AIM).
-AIM is part of California’s efforts to increase medical coverage of pregnant women and their infants.
-AIM provides low-cost insurance to women and newborns whose family income is too high to qualify for no-cost Medi-Cal.
+Children’s Health Insurance Program.
+CHIP is part of the country’s efforts to increase medical coverage of pregnant women and their infants.
+CHIP provides low-cost insurance to women and newborns whose family is not eligible for Medicaid.

 Health Insurance Premium Payment (HIPP) Program.
-Under HIPP, the State of California pays private health coverage premiums for some Medi-Cal beneficiaries.
-By purchasing health coverage premiums for Medi-Cal beneficiaries, the Medi-Cal program defers the cost for medical care to private health insurance carriers or private health plans.
+Under HIPP, your state pays private health coverage premiums for some Medicaid beneficiaries.
+By purchasing health coverage premiums, the program defers the cost for medical care to private health insurance carriers or private health plans.
 To enroll in this program, employees must meet all of the following criteria:

 Programs for Low-Income Children